pawaters/calculator/README.md

 - I have created a runTest() function which you can easily adapt.
 Its limitation is that it is made for one operand, and does not test the UI of course. we also checked during all tests that no console error came up.

-### test cases recommended to manually test:

-- keep doing operations and adding operands, testing each operand --> ex: 1 + 2 \* 3 - 4 / 5 % +/ ...
-- press C to clear, DEL to delete 1
-- compute an operation pressing "=" then press on an operand to continue calculating with the result,
-- compute an operation pressing "=" then press on a number to start a new operation,
-- press operands several times, change type -> the operand taken into account will be the last
-- click on the calculator but in between buttons
+As for manual tests to check the approach of clicking on buttons or typing directly, I recommend following the list of automated tests operations.

 ## Things I would improve for a bigger project

 - Add a "del" button that works in all situations.
-I had implemented it, but it would need some refactoring of the whole JS to work with a variety of edge cases.
+I had started to implement it, but it would need some refactoring of the whole JS to work with a variety of edge cases without bugs.
 Also, it was not included in the iphone calculator and estimated that it was therefore out of scope for a "simple calculator".
 - add all the buttons of the iphone calculator but when held in paysage.
 - Use a more OOP approach to my JS.